diegosasso/workshop_ISH2023/README.md

-# Welcome to the Workshop entitled "An introduction to computable phenotype descriptions of Hymenoptera"
+# Welcome to the Workshop!
+## "An introduction to computable phenotype descriptions of Hymenoptera"

 **July 26 (Wednesday) 2023, 15.30-19.30**